Gudur revenue division: History

 As of 2011 census, Gudur revenue division comprised 15 mandals: Balayapalle, Chillakur, Chittamur, Dakkili, Doravarisatram, Gudur, Kota, Manubolu, Naidupet, Ojili, Pellakur, Sullurpeta, Tada, Vakadu and Venkatagiri.
 In 2013, the six mandals of the division, namely, Doravarisatram, Naidupeta, Ojili, Pellakur, Sullurupeta and Tada were transferred to the Naidupeta revenue division.

 Administration

-The division was reorganized with 8 mandals effective from 4 April 2022: Balayapalle, Chillakur, Chittamur, Dakkili, Gudur, Kota, Vakadu and Venkatagiri.
+The division was reorganized with 3 mandals effective from 31 December 2025.